 However, you won’t need to worry about app updates because Android TV has a big choice of various applications that are connected to the play store and are automatically updated often.
 On top of that it also boasts the most user-friendly and media-focused interface, if you don’t know how to operate the TV properly, it could become challenging.

 - Has Limited manufacturers means fewer variations in TV models

 - A bit complex interface (if have less knowledge)

 What Exactly Is Smart TV?

 In addition to online videos, movies, games, and surfing, smart TVs offer a superior cinema experience for Television programs.
-They also fully support web 2.0 functionalities.
-The big Ultra High Definition (UHD) screen, extensive compatibility for internal and external sensors, and advancing operating systems undoubtedly make this device a nexus for smart homes.
+They also fully support Web 2.0 functionalities.
+The big 4K UHD smart screen tv, extensive compatibility for internal and external sensors, and advancing operating system of a smart TV undoubtedly make this device a nexus for smart homes.

 It is based on the same operating system you commonly see on PC or mobile phones.
 Instead of being limited to installing programs exclusively from a set browser like Google, a smart TV lets you add apps according to your own preferences from any browser.
-Although smart TVs cost more than android TVs, many of us still choose them because of their ease of use and user-friendly interface.
+Although a smart TV in terms of cost are more expensive than an Android TV, many of us still choose them because of their ease of use and user-friendly interface.

 - Can operate with a single remote